Children's Mental Health

 What to do

 • Talk with the child or young person – talking is often key.
-It may be that the initial conversation is nothing to do with their mental health and instead is more general, but this will build trust and understanding.
+It may be that the initial conversation has nothing to do with their mental health and instead is more general, but this will build trust and understanding.

 • Encourage a healthy lifestyle (e.g., good nutrition and taking exercise).